Tampa Bay Buccaneers vs. New Orleans Saints NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Tampa Bay and its opponents have combined to put up more than 49.5 points in five of seven games this season.
+- Tampa Bay has combined with its opponents to score more than 48.5 points in five of seven games this season.

-- The two teams combine to average 56.6 points per game, 7.1 more than the over/under in this contest.
+- The two teams combine to score 56.6 points per game, 8.1 more than the over/under in this contest.

-- These two squads combine to allow 37.8 points per game, 11.7 fewer than this contest's over/under.
+- The 37.8 combined points per game that these two squads have allowed this season are 10.7 fewer than the 48.5 over/under in this contest.

+- Buccaneers games this season feature an average total of 50.9 points, a number 2.4 points higher than Sunday's over/under.

 Buccaneers stats and trends

-- Tampa Bay is 3-4 against the spread and 6-1 overall this season when the team records more than 16.8 points.
+- Tampa Bay is 3-4 against the spread and 6-1 overall this season when the team puts up more than 16.8 points.

-- When Tampa Bay picks up more than 331.5 yards, the team is 3-4 against the spread and 6-1 overall.
+- When Tampa Bay churns out over 331.5 yards, the team is 3-4 against the spread and 6-1 overall.

-- The Buccaneers have seven giveaways this season, while the Saints have 10 takeaways.
+- The Buccaneers have turned the ball over seven times this season, three fewer than the Saints have forced (10).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Saints.